jjmpsp/jjmpsp.github.io/_pages/cookie-policy.md

         <p>For more information on Google AdSense see the official Google AdSense privacy FAQ.</p>
     </li>
     <li>
         <p>We also use social media buttons and/or plugins on this site that allow you to connect with your social network in various ways.
-For these to work the following social media sites including; Twitter, Facebook, Instagram, will set cookies through our site which may be used to enhance your profile on their site, or contribute to the data they hold for various purposes outlined in their respective privacy policies.</p>
+For these to work the following social media sites including; Twitter, Facebook, and Instagram, will set cookies through our site which may be used to enhance your profile on their site, or contribute to the data they hold for various purposes outlined in their respective privacy policies.</p>
     </li>
 </ul>